dldevinc/paper-streamfield/README.md

 ### Use custom template name or template engine

-If you need to use custom template name or template engine, you can specify

 You can specify a template name or engine to render a specific block with `StreamBlockMeta` class in your block model: